Volunteering in education: what is it and how to get started?

 It is the donation of time, talent, and energy to facilitate the learning process for children, young people, or adults.

-In the area of languages, this becomes even more critical: in a globalized world, English is no longer a "differential" and has become a basic tool for citizenship and employability.
+In the area of languages, this becomes even more critical: in a globalized world, English has ceased to be a "differential" and has become a basic tool for citizenship and employability.

 Being a volunteer in education does not necessarily require you to be a trained teacher (although pedagogues and licensed teachers are always welcome).